ABOUT

 INTRODUCTION:

 My name is Sean Free Alcala , a contemporary glass artist living and working in Salida, California.
 As a Bay Area native and nature enthusiast, I have always been deeply connected to the environment, especially the beaches, rivers and lakes of the West Coast.
-My primary glass aesthetic is based around the color, movement and energy of water.
+My primary glass aesthetic is centered around the color, movement and energy of water.

 STATEMENT: